Research and knowledge exchange

 Can I recruit participants via my social media accounts?

-Personal social media accounts and profiles should never be used for University research/interacting with participants due to the blurring of professional and personal boundaries and the risk to both participants’ and researchers’ privacy and personal safety.
-Where it is necessary to have a presence on a social media platform for research purposes, a separate profile should be created for this purpose (using a University e-mail address or a dedicated study web-page etc)
+Researchers should avoid using personal social media accounts and profiles for recruiting and interacting with participants due to the blurring of professional and personal boundaries (which can risk both participants’ and researchers’ privacy and personal safety).
+Where it is necessary to have a presence on a social media platform for research purposes, a separate profile should be created (using a university e-mail address or a dedicated study webpage, etc.).
+Please also review the University’s guidance on social media.

-If you wish to advertise your study on social media with a separate profile, you should upload a standalone study advert that takes those who may be interested directly to the study information sheet/details or to a dedicated study site created under your University account/e-mail; OR invites them to contact you via your University of Sussex e-mail address.
+If you wish to advertise your study on social media with a separate profile, you should upload a standalone study advertisement to your ethics application.
+This advert should direct those interested in participating in the study information sheet/details, or to a dedicated study site created using your university account/email.
+Alternatively, this advertisement could invite potential participants to contact you via your University of Sussex e-mail address.

 Useful guidance on internet-mediated research: